-The Pre-operative Diet (Liver Shrinkage or LSD diet)
+The Pre-operative Diet (Liver Shrinkage diet)

 - When you are overweight, your liver can become enlarged through excess fat and glycogen (sugar) deposits.
 This enlarged liver can make surgery difficult.

 - This diet encourages your liver to use up the excess glycogen and fat stores, thereby making surgery easier by shrinking the size and weight of your liver.

 - It is essential that you follow this diet to reduce the risk of damage to the liver.
 If you do not strictly adhere to it, the surgeon can tell and they may decide it is too risky for the operation to go ahead.